When you search for hornets online, you get a barrage of pictures of yellowjackets. Why is that?

-For hornets, their nests usually look like giant football shaped cones that have multiple holes at the bottom, and they’re known to place it almost everywhere.
-They can build them inside houses, attics, burrows and garages.
+For hornets, their nests usually look like giant football-shaped cones that have multiple holes at the bottom, and they’re known to place it almost everywhere.
+They can build them inside houses, attics, burrows and garages, making them difficult to get rid of.
 They can also attach them onto ceilings, walls, wooden beams, trees, shrubs and even on window sills.

 On the other hand, yellowjackets typically have the same behavior, but they’re fond of nesting below ground.
 The Western and Eastern yellowjackets specifically build their homes inside dirt.
 They either look for preexisting tunnels or holes or they make one themselves.
 They’ve learned to excavate soil – scraping, carrying and dumping it outside to enlarge the nest.
 This is why you should be careful threading through yellowjacket-prone areas.
 You might step on a nest and aggravate them.

 When it comes to telling these two uniquely different wasps apart, remember that the two may be related, but they’re not the same.